From exceptional collections to motivic decompositions via noncommutative motives: Statement of results

 Hence, Theorem~\ref{thm:main} furnish us the maximum amount of data, concerning the Chow motive, that can be extracted from the existence of a full exceptional collection. \begin{corollary} Let $\cX$ be a smooth and proper DM stack satisfying the conditions of Theorem~\ref{thm:main}.
 Then, for every Weil cohomology $H^\ast(-): \cD\cM(k)^\op \to \mathrm{VecGr}_K$ (with $K$ a field of characteristic zero) we have $H^n(\cX)=0$ for $n$ odd and $\mathrm{dim}H^n(\cX) \leq m$ for $n$ even. \end{corollary} Corollary~\ref{cor:main} can be used in order to prove negative results concerning the existence of a full exceptional collection.
 For instance, if there exists an odd number $n$ such that $H^n(\cX)\neq 0$, then the category $\cD^b(\cX)$ cannot admit a full exception collection.
 This is illustrated in Corollary~\ref{cor:cohomology}.
 Moreover, Corollary~\ref{cor:main} implies that a possible full exceptional collection on $\cD^b(\cX)$ has length always greater or equal to the maximum of the dimensions of the $K$-vector spaces $H^n(\cX)$, with $n$ even.

 \begin{remark} After the circulation of this manuscript, Bernardara kindly informed us that an alternative proof of Theorem~\ref{thm:main} in the particular case where $\cX$ is a smooth projective {\em complex} variety can be found in \cite{Bernardara}; see also \cite{Bernardara1}.
 Moreover, Kuznetsov kindly explained us an alternative proof of Theorem~\ref{thm:main} following some of Orlov's ideas.
-Our approach is rather different and can also be viewed as a further step towards the complete understanding of the relationship between commutative and noncommutative motives. \end{remark} Recall from \cite{IMRN}\cite[\S4]{survey} the construction of the {\em universal additive invariant}
+Our approach is rather different and can also be viewed as a further step towards the complete understanding of the relationship between motives and noncommutative motives. \end{remark} Recall from \cite[\S10]{Duke}\cite[\S5]{survey} the construction of the {\em universal localizing invariant}

-Roughly speaking, $\cU_a(-)$ is the {\em universal} functor from dg categories (see \S\ref{sub:Morita}) towards an additive category which inverts derived Morita equivalences and satisfies additivity.
-Examples of additive invariants include algebraic $K$-theory, Hochschild homology, cyclic homology (and all its variants), and even topological cyclic homology.
-Because of this universal property, which is reminiscent from the theory of motives, $\Hmo_0(k)$ is called the category of {\em noncommutative motives}.
-In order to simplify the exposition let us denote by ${\bf 1}$ the noncommutative motive $\cU_a(k)$.
+Roughly speaking, $\cU(-)$ is the {\em universal} functor defined on the category of dg categories and with values in a triangulated category that inverts Morita equivalences (see \S\ref{sub:Morita}), preserves filtered (homotopy) colimits, and sends short exact sequences (\ie sequences of dg categories which become exact after passage to the associated derived categories; see \cite[\S4.6]{ICM}) to distinguished triangles.
+Examples of localizing invariants include algebraic $K$-theory, Hochschild homology, cyclic homology (and all its variants), and even topological cyclic homology.
+Because of this universal property, which is reminiscent from the theory of motives, $\Mot(k)$ is called the category of {\em noncommutative motives}.
+In order to simplify the exposition let us denote by ${\bf 1}$ the noncommutative motive $\cU(k)$.
 Our second main result, which provides a partial answer to Question B, is the following: (recall from \cite[\S1.4]{Huy} the notion of semi-orthogonal decomposition\footnote{A natural generalization of the notion of full exceptional collection.}) \begin{theorem} Let $\cX$ be a DM stack such that $M(\cX)_\bbQ \simeq {\bf L}^{\otimes l_1} \oplus \cdots \oplus {\bf L}^{\otimes l_m}$ (for some choice of integers $l_1, \ldots, l_m \in \{0, \ldots, \mathrm{dim}(\cX)\}$).
 Assume that $\cD^b(\cX)$ admits a semi-orthogonal decomposition $\langle \cC^1, \ldots, \cC^j,\ldots, \cC^p\rangle$ of length $p$ and let $\cC^j_\dg$ be the natural dg enhancement of $\cC_j$.
 Then, we have canonical isomorphisms